 Rectangular tubes have square defined corners on both the inside radius and outside radius, and generally range in size from 1/2 inch to 8 inches per side.
 Their wall thickness ranges from 1/8 inch to 1/2 inch.
 Typically made from 6061 and 6063 alloy, 6063 rectangular tubing is easy to weld, cut and machine, and its superior finishing qualities make it an excellent choice for architectural trim, door and window frames, furniture components and trim, safety and deck structures, athletic equipment, fencing and support columns.
 6061 rectangular tubes are widely used for projects where light weight and corrosion resistance is a major concern.

-Hydro’s nationwide network of 23 locations and 65 extrusion presses gives us extraordinary capabilities in extruded aluminum shapes, sizes, alloys and tempers, including both direct and indirect extrusion methods.
+Hydro’s nationwide network of 20+ locations and more than 60 extrusion presses gives us extraordinary capabilities in extruded aluminum shapes, sizes, alloys and tempers, including both direct and indirect extrusion methods.